Dahi Al Naemi

-Dahi Al Naemi (born 5 September 1978) is a Qatari footballer who is a defender for Umm-Salal.
+Dahi Al Naemi (born 5 September 1978) is a Qatari footballer who was a defender for Umm-Salal.

 Al Naemi played for Qatar at the 1995 FIFA U-17 World Championship in Ecuador.
 He subsequently played for the senior national team in FIFA World Cup Qualifiers 1998, 2002 and 2006.

 In 2009, his club Umm-Salal became the first Qatari side in history to reach the semi-finals of the AFC Champions League.